 Lloyd is a great candidate for the job.
 The explosive sideline-to-sideline linebacker could end up having a Micah Parsons-esque rookie season.

 10. New York Jets - Ahmad “Sauce” Gardner, CB, Cincinatti

 Here’s a crazy statistic: Ahmad Gardner has never given up a touchdown in his collegiate career, which totals over 1,000 defensive snaps.

 The first team All-American would certainly provide immediate help for a lackluster New York secondary.

 Gardner could end up being the “secret sauce” for the Jets’ defense.

 Darian Capobianco is a first-year majoring in journalism.
 To contact him, email firstname.lastname@example.org.

 About the Contributors

-Darian Capobianco is a first-year student from Phoenixville, Pennsylvania, and is majoring in journalism.
+Darian Capobianco is a second-year student from Phoenixville, Pennsylvania majoring in broadcast journalism.
 He writes sports articles and does play-by-play for CommRadio.
-Along with CommRadio, Darian is a part of the sports staff at The Daily Collegian.
 Darian also manages the Instagram page and podcast for the Instagram account, @philaeaglezupdates.